mina126/first-project-SQL/README.md

     ![Standardize industry names](assets/images/CryptoCurrencyAndCrypto.png)
     [✅ Code cleaning word duplicates ](assets/CodeSQL/ChangingSimilarWordsCrypto.sql)
   - used TRIM to remove the whitespace
-# 3. Convert date column to proper format
+# 3.Convert date column to proper format
 The date column is stored as text and must be converted to DATE forma
   -  Before
       ![before](assets/images/ViewADateDeforeUpdate.png)